coralproject/design/README.md

 Define the brand, identity, color palette and type.

 **Usability**
-Cognitive evaluations around ease of use and learnability.
+Planning and running cognitive evaluations around ease of use and learnability.

 **User Testing**
 Attitudinal and behavioral evaluations of hypotheses.